 In order to communicate in Group H, UEs A and Z are affiliated to group H. The controlling system for Group H, in this example MC system A, will hold group configuration data for Group H in a GMS.

-Editor's note: It is FFS whether MC system B will hold separate group configuration data for Group H in a GMS, or whether UE Z will receive configuration data from a GMS in MC system A.

-Editor's note: If the service provided to Group H in MC system B differs in any way from the service provided to Group H in MC system A, configuration data for Group H for group participants in MC system B will differ from configuration data for Group H in MC system A, and therefore it is possible that Group H will be also defined in a GMS in MC system B.
+MC system B may wish to modify the group configuration data before it is provided to UE Z to apply local rules and restrictions.
+This is described in key issue 1.5 in subclause 5.1.5, and solutions proposed in solutions 5.1, 5.2 and 5.3 in subclause 6.5.

 In order to provide communication between group members in MC system A and MC system B, affiliation information needs to be exchanged between MC systems A and B when at least one group member has affiliated to group H in MC system B.